LaurentOngaro/UEVaultManager/README.md

   - file is defined by the setting: 'bad_data_assets_filename_log  (default is ~/.config/bad_data_assets.log)'
   - each asset listed has different value in extras data and metadata.
 Reasons is: ambiguous asset name that leaded to an invalid search result during the grabbing process.
-    See the `how to fix invalid search result during the grabbing process` section bellow
+    See the [how to fix invalid search result during the grabbing process](#how-to-fix-invalid-search-result-during-the-grabbing-process) section bellow

 ### The output file

 The result of the listing can be displayed on the console where the app has been launched.
 This is done by default.
-But it can also be saved in a csv or a json file for futur use
+But it can also be saved in a csv or a json file for a future use.

-The script use a (hardcoded) boolean value to know if the content of the columns must be preserved before overwriting an existing output file
+The script use a (hardcoded) boolean value to know if the content of the field is "protected" and must be preserved before overwriting an existing output file.

-This feature goal is to avoid overwriting data that could have been manually changed by the user in the output file between successive runs of the program.
+This feature goal is to avoid overwriting data that could have been manually changed by the user in the output file between successive runs.
 As it, if the user manually change the content of some data in the file, by adding a comment for instance, this data WON'T be overwritten.
-Also Note that if `create_output_backup = true` is set in the config file, the app will create a backup of the output file suffixed by a timestamp before overwriting the result file
+Also Note that if `create_output_backup = true` is set in the config file, the app will create a backup of the output file suffixed by a timestamp before overwriting the result file.

-These are the headings that will be written into the CSV file (or the names of the fields ins the Json file).
+These are the fields (or column headings) that will be written in that order into the CSV file (or the names of the fields ins the Json file).
-The value is False if its content is not preserved, and True if it is preserved (and can be used to store persistant data)
+The value is False if its content is not preserved, and True if it is preserved (and can be used to store persistant data).

 ```python
 {